-The 2013 Lancashire Junior Championships were held on Saturday 6th July 2013 at Holy Family High School, Pot Hall, Wilton Grove, Heywood, Lancashire, BB1 1SE.
+The Lancashire Chess Association 2014 Junior Chess Championships were held on Saturday 8th February 2014 at Holy Family High School, Heywood., The age group champions were:

 In the ECF National Schools Girls Team Championship Northern Semi Final held at Cheadle Hulme School on Saturday 16th February 2013, the U11 winners were Aughton St Michaels 'A' Team.
 The team consisted of Lauren Cornwell, Eleanor Rowlinson and Charlotte Melvin.
 They didn't drop a point with an impressive 15 points out of a possible 15 to ensure their place in the final in Uppingham in July.
 Aughton St Michaels 'B' Team also played well but just missed out on a final place.